Tingling in Breast While Breastfeeding: Causes and How to Deal With It

 1. The Let-Down Reflex

 During breastfeeding, mothers sometimes feel a tingling sensation that quickly goes away.
-This sensation can sometimes be painful, and it is the sensation that occurs when the milk is let down.
-The love hormone, Oxytocin, helps to push out the milk.
+This sensation can sometimes be painful, like a pins and needles sensation, and it is the sensation that occurs when the milk is let down, when the baby latches on (1).
+The love hormone Oxytocin, produced by the pituitary gland, helps to push out the milk (2).
 Not all women have the same experience with the let-down reflex.
 Some feel it as twinges that occur deep in the breasts or as the tingling that occurs before or after you feed your baby.
 Other mothers do not feel this at all.

 2. Mastitis